hjob-1/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-0x04.
-Loops, conditions and parsing
+Practicing loops conditions and parsing